Who doesn’t love music and concerts?

 Because consumption of alcohol increases the blood flow into your inner ear and therefore raises your blood pressure.
 These effects are linked to tinnitus (a ringing sound in your ear).
 Learn in more details about alcohol and hearing loss.

-So, I'll highly recommend you to stay away from consuming alcohol during any sort of event.
+So, I'll highly recommend you to stay away from consuming alcohol during any event.

 Take Professional Advice If You See Any Symptoms

 Suppose you’re experiencing any symptoms like pain in your ear or muffled hearing after a concert or event.
-Do make sure to visit an audiologist.
-Do make sure to visit an audiologist.
+Do make sure to see an audiologist.

 They are professionals and know all the ins and outs regarding your problem.
 And they will also perform an exam and accurately measure any level of hearing loss.
 And then can suggest better treatment in your case.